 Not everyone would consider them a hiking essential, but the best trekking poles really help with stability when you’re walking with a pack, and they help spread the stress and weight-bearing duties away from your knees and ankles.
 All this helps you to hike more efficiently, so you can walk further and feel better.

 Staying hydrated is key to having an enjoyable trekking experience.
 There's nothing worse than running out of water on a scorching summers' day and realising there is a mountain between you and the next drink.
-Worse than the thirst you are feeling is the effect dehydration can have on your concentration and muscle function.
+Worse than the thirst is the effect dehydration can have on your concentration and muscle function.
 Many an accident has occurred on the world's trails due to muddled minds that were starved of water.
 This is especially true if hiking at altitude, where hydration can be the difference between mild discomfort and altitude sickness.
 The best hiking water bottles store your much needed reservoir safely and conveniently, while the best hydration packs are a good alternative to a standard daypack, designed specifically with water consumption in mind.

-However, as anyone who has hiked Scotland's Munros in winter will know, sometimes it is so cold that your precious water freezes in your pack.
+However, sometimes it is so cold that your precious water freezes in your pack.
 That's why you should never venture out into the snow without a hot drink.
 The best hiking flasks keep a lovely reservoir of tea, coffee, hot chocolate — or whatever else you fancy brewing up — piping hot.
-When the time comes to pause and rehydrate, you've got a reinvogorating hot drink or three to enjoy.
+When the time comes to pause and rehydrate, you've got a reinvigorating hot drink or three to enjoy.
 In fact, become a legend with your hiking buddies and pass the mug around.

 "Is that an eagle over there?
 Is that definitely base camp?
 Is that a mountain hare, or is it just my imagination?"
 These are the questions that a hiker might ask because they haven't brought a pair of binoculars with them.
 Had they, they may have instead been saying: "That's an eagle over there!
 Don't worry, that's definitely base camp.
 It's not just my imagination, there's a mountain hare over there.
 In fact, there's four of them."
 The best binoculars let you take in the full natural wonder you've invested your time to come and be in the middle of.
 Once you've taken them once, you won't leave the house without them again.